-11) Protecting Amenity
+10. Protecting Amenity

-Proposals should minimise impacts on general amenity and give careful consideration to noise, odour and light.
+Proposals should be designed to minimise harmful impacts on

+general amenity for present and future occupiers of land and buildings and prevent or reduce pollution as a result of noise, odour, light and other causes.
 Light pollution should be minimised, and security lighting must be appropriate, unobtrusive and energy efficient.